DoubleRLD/CTW/README.md

 If there is a error talking about 'concurrently' is not recognized as an internal or external command, operable program or batch file.

-run npm install concurrently --save-dev      #installs in root
+npm install concurrently --save-dev      #installs in root

 npm run dev            # runs both servers together